solana-labs/solana-program-library/docs/src/token.md

 `InitializeMultisig` instruction should be atomically processed with the system instruction that creates the Solana account by including both instructions in the same transaction.

+### Freezing accounts

+The Mint may also contain a `freeze_authority` can be used to issue `FreezeAccount` instructions that will render an Account unusable.
+Token instructions that include a frozen account will fail until the Account is thawed using the `ThawAccount` instruction.
+The `SetAuthority` instruction can be used to change a Mint's `freeze_authority`.
+If a Mint's `freeze_authority` is set to `None` then account freezing is permanently disabled

 ### Wrapping SOL